 The short answer is power strips give you multiple outlets to power your devices.
 Surge protectors guard against power surges by redirecting electricity spikes into the ground instead of going through the electrical devices plugged into them.

 Though power strips are less expensive than surge protectors, they do not protect your valuable electronic equipment against damage due to electrical power surges that can happen a dozen times a day.
 Surge protectors and power strips look a lot alike, so it’s easy to confuse the two.
-However, surge protectors have a Joules energy rating on the strip or box showing the maximum voltage they can handle from powers spikes.
+However, surge protectors have a Joule energy rating on the strip or box that shows the maximum voltage they can handle from powers spikes.
 If there’s no number listed, you’re looking at a power strip.

-The best option is to have a whole-home surge protection system in place, which our team at Acosta will happily help you with.
+The best option is to have a whole-home surge protection system in place, which our team at Acosta Heating & Cooling will happily help you with.

 Do surge protectors wear out?

 Yes, like most household devices, surge protectors are not designed to last forever.
 They eventually wear out and need to be replaced.

 Unfortunately, there isn’t an easy way to tell if a surge protector has worn out.
 You can’t simply measure how many Joules the surge protector has left, and you can’t tell how many surges it’s absorbed.